>>>2015-16 PBC Co-Coach of the Year

-Gainous has patrolled the sidelines for the Bobcats for the last 11 seasons as assistant men's basketball coach.
-He has helped the team to a 177-131 (.575) record, including four 20-win seasons.
+Gainous patrolled the sidelines for the Bobcats for 11 seasons as assistant men's basketball coach.
+As an assistant, Gainous helped the team to a 177-131 (.575) record, including four 20-win seasons.
 The Bobcats picked up a Peach Belt Conference (PBC) Regular-Season title in 2005-06, and earned three trips to the NCAA Tournament, including a Sweet-16 run in 2006.

-Gainous becomes the eighth head coach in Georgia College men's basketball history.
+Gainous is the eighth head coach in Georgia College men's basketball history.

 He came to Georgia College from Shorter College in Rome, Ga. where he served as an assistant coach under head coach Ricky Williams for three seasons, also helping coach the golf team and serving as the Sports Information Director.